New England Journal of Medicine November 10, 2016

 Setting

-Intervention Pembrolizumab (200 mg every 3 weeks for up to 35 cycles).
+Intervention Pembrolizumab 200 mg administered intravenously every 3 weeks for up to 35 cycles.

-Comparator Investigator's choice of platinum-based doublet chemotherapy (4 to 6 cycles).
+Comparator Investigator's choice of platinum-based doublet chemotherapy for 4 to 6 cycles (with optional pemetrexed maintenance for non-squamous histology).

-Outcome Progression-free survival (PFS) per RECIST 1.1 by blinded independent central review.
+Outcome Progression-free survival (PFS) as assessed by a blinded, independent central radiologic review.

 Study Limitations

-The findings are restricted to the subgroup of patients with high PD-L1 expression (TPS ≥50%) and cannot be generalized to patients with lower PD-L1 expression.
+The findings specifically apply to a biomarker-selected subset of patients (approximately 30% of advanced NSCLC cases with PD-L1 TPS ≥50%) and cannot be generalized to those with lower PD-L1 expression.

 Clinical Significance